WillNye/cloudumi/deploy/infrastructure/README.md

 **NOTE**: it is imperative you enter the correct workspace using `terraform workspace select` before attempting to update staging or production environments!

+**NOTE**: currently all configuration files (.yaml, .yml) need to be updated manually after running terraform deploy or updates.
+The requisite outputs that are needed to update the `live` configuration files, use the `terraform output` command with the appropiate workspace (`terraform workspace select noq.dev-staging-1` for instance)

 ## Pre-requisites:

 - AWS keys configured in ~/.aws/credentials